sneharc16/Preemptive-and-Non-Preemptive-CPU-Scheduling-Simulator/README.md

-# CPU Scheduling Algorithms Implementation
+# Preemptive and Non-Preemptive CPU Scheduling Simulator

 A comprehensive implementation of four fundamental CPU scheduling algorithms in C programming language.